zaanposni/discord-masz/README.md

 To use the angular instance, please change the `APP_BASE_URL` and `ENABLE_CORS` values to their development alternatives in the ``config.ts`` file inside the ``src/app/config`` directory.
 Then use `ng serve` to get a hotload angular instance.

+### Building Docker Containers

+After development, you may want to build a docker container to test on!
+This can be done simply through the following commands:

+``docker-compose -f docker-compose-dev.yml up --force-recreate --build``

 ## ↪ After Deployment

 ### 🐾 First Steps